peridio/docs/src/docs/reference/firmware.md

 ## Time to Live (TTL)

-Firmwares can be configured on a per-firmware basis to be deleted automatically after a set amount of seconds by configuring their `ttl` field.
+Firmware can be configured on a per-firmware basis to be deleted automatically after a set amount of seconds by configuring their `ttl` field.
 Firmware associated with a deployment will never be automatically deleted.
 Dissassociating a firmware with a configured TTL from all deployments will cause the TTL to begin counting down again from its maximum value.

 ### Example